Kentik - Network Observability

 User Experience Monitoring

 As businesses become increasingly digital, ensuring an optimal user experience becomes crucial.
-Traditional network metrics will remain essential, but understanding how users interact with services and applications will gain prominence.
+Traditional network health metrics will remain essential, but understanding how users interact with services and applications will gain prominence.
 Techniques like Synthetic Monitoring and Real User Monitoring will play pivotal roles in this transition.

 Network Monitoring with Kentik